janKekanSan/jankekansan.github.io/pages/sona/o.md

 <details><summary> [lipu o pakala ala ]{.tokipona} </summary>

+The paper should not be ripped.

 The paper must not be torn.

-The documents must not be shredded.
+The documents should not be shredded.

 </details>